back

 • You also need to leave a safe zone around the business card.

-• It might be hard to translate pixels, inches, centimeters and millimeters if you’re designing a business card from scratch.
+• It might be hard to convert pixels, inches, centimeters and millimeters if you’re designing a business card from scratch.

 77 1.png